 I searched for that woman for a whole damn year.
 Although the thought that she could be Rania did cross my mind a couple of times, still, I never imagined it to be true.
 I always thought Rania was a normal human being with a hideous past.
 What she has shown to me, I can't share with anyone.

-In all the moments when I confessed my true feelings to her, I kept reminding her how much I love her.
-I kept telling her that I wouldn't be able to live without her.
-I know she loved me too, but I never asked myself if she would be able to live without me.
-But then, when I come to think of it, I am also living without her.
-The puppet show is still running, ruled by the One and Only Master of the Universe.
+How I had convinced her of my love, declared with my heart that I couldn't live without her—all that sounds like a distant memory of the past I know she loved me too, but I never asked myself if she would be able to live without me.
+But then, when I come to think of it, I'm also living without her.
+The puppet show is still running, organized by the One and Only Master of the Universe.

 I didn't die, mourning her.
 He has kept me alive through all this.
 It is a bitter truth, but I'm breathing, I'm sleeping, I'm eating, I'm still cracking million-dollar deals—I'm doing everything a normal person does.
 My life has not ended.
 It's just that I've stopped looking at women anymore.
 She was my wildest fantasy and will remain that, no matter how hard I try.